The LDBC Graphalytics Benchmark: Official Competitions

 \subsection{The Global LDBC Competition}

 The Global LDBC Competition is maintained by LDBC, in particular by the Graphalytics Task Force.
-By the rules of the LDBC charter~\cite{ldbc_byelaws}, the competition method follows the single value-of-merit approach described in \sref{sec:competitions:single_value}, and focuses on two primary metrics: {\bf ``performance''} and {\bf ``cost-performance''}.
+By the rules of the LDBC charter~\cite{ldbc_byelaws}, the competition method follows the single value-of-merit approach described in \autoref{sec:competitions:single_value}, and focuses on two primary metrics: {\bf ``performance''} and {\bf ``cost-performance''}.

 The competition reports the following list of metrics: \begin{enumerate} \item (informative only) Full disclosure of the ``system under test'' (platform + environment). \item (informative only) {\it Target scale} of the benchmark. \item (informative only) {\it Date} of the benchmark execution. \item (flagship value-of-merit) {\it Performance metric}, as summarized from ``EVPS'' of all benchmarked jobs. \item (capability value-of-merit) {\it Cost-performance metric}, as summarized from ``PPP'' of all benchmarked jobs. \item (informative only) Three {\it performance metrics}, as summarized from $T_l$, $T_m$, and $T_p$ respectively. \end{enumerate}